tinymovr/Tinymovr/docs/upgrade/upgrade.rst

 You should now be able to use Tinymovr as usual with the new firmware.

+We are actively working to provide a cross-platform utility to allow easy firmware file flashing using the command line.

 Upgrading using J-Link
 ======================

-Please see :ref:`setting-up-eclipse` and :ref:`setting-up-jlink`.
+Please see :ref:`setting-up-vscode`.

-We are actively working to provide a cross-platform utility to allow easy firmware file flashing using the command line.